Lukm4nZ3r0/EKarcis/README.md

 [![Redux.js](https://img.shields.io/badge/Redux.js-4.0.1-purple.svg?style=rounded-square)](https://redux.js.org/)

-Here is our E-Commerce Project which builded with React Native Framework for making the User Interface in JavaScript syntax and ExpressJS Framework for making the backend side RESTful API.
+Here is our E-Ticketing Project which builded with React Native Framework for making the User Interface in JavaScript syntax and ExpressJS Framework for making the backend side RESTful API.

 Features:
 * Authentication with JWT